SchumacherFM/OnixParser/README.md

 The speed of import can only be achieved by using `LOAD DATA INFILE LOCAL` with MySQL.
 So check your config if the option has been enabled.

+**Known problems**: When the DB host name is `localhost` that gets translated to 127.0.0.1 for IPv4 or ::1 for IPv6.
+Make sure you have in table `mysql.user` and `mysql.db` the additional entry for that IP address.

 # Installation

 To install the command line program, use the following: